 “Digital strategy” doesn’t have to remain an elusive, intangible term.
 Once you’ve selected an area of focus and defined your end goal within that area, you can begin narrowing the scope of your project and break down the steps involved.

-Learn more about our digital strategy consulting process by visiting https://differential.com/process or by contacting us at email@example.com
+Learn more about our digital strategy consulting process here or feel free to reach out at email@example.com